khokhlovamariia/Aphasia_Whisper/README.md

 - Manually transcribe the same speech records for comparison
 - Identify typical errors Whisper makes with aphasic speech
 - Evaluate Whisper's performance using multiple comparison metrics

+## Video selection
+**13** openly available videos were used for analysis with the **total duration of 43 minutes**.
+The samples vary by speaker gender and aphasia severity (mild, moderate, severe), and include both real stroke survivors and educational simulations.
+Details for each sample can be found [here](data/selected_videos/selected_videos.md).

+## Manual analysis of transcriptions